BettercareHealth/bettercare/nc/nc-4.md

 No, but the appearance of breast milk varies.
 There are 3 different types of breast milk:

-1. **Colostrum**.
-This is a milky fluid produced in small quantities for the first few days after birth.
+1. **Colostrum.** This is a milky fluid produced in small quantities for the first few days after birth.
 However, it contains a lot of protein and provides all the infant’s nutritional needs.
 After 3 to 5 days the milk supply suddenly increases (‘comes in’) and the breasts feel full.
 This is due to the production of mature milk, which consists of foremilk and hind milk.
-2. **Foremilk**.
-This is produced at the start of each feed.
+2. **Foremilk.** This is produced at the start of each feed.
 It appears very ‘weak’ and ‘thin’ as it consists mainly of water with little fat.
 On a hot day a thirsty infant will take frequent, small feeds of foremilk.
-3. **Hindmilk**.
-This is only produced towards the end of a feed.
+3. **Hindmilk.** This is only produced towards the end of a feed.
 It looks thick and rich, and contains a lot of fat.
 A hungry infant will empty the breast to obtain the hind milk.

 It is best to empty one breast first before putting the infant to the opposite breast.
 This ensures that the infant gets the rich hind milk.
 However, on some days the infant may wish to feed on both breasts while on other days may want to feed on one breast only.
 Start each feed on alternate breasts.